spiritinlife/awesome-deep-learning/README.md

-##Fork to mark my progress and idead in deep learning
+##Fork to mark my progress and ideas in deep learning

 ### Free Online Books